coldsofttech/pyawsopstoolkit/README.md

   crucial parameters.
 - **Advance Search**: Harness advanced search capabilities to efficiently navigate and filter AWS resources, streamlining resource discovery and management.
+- **Security Risks/Vulnerabilities**: Safeguard your AWS infrastructure by proactively identifying and addressing security threats and vulnerabilities.
+Leverage dedicated tools to detect misconfigurations, insecure permissions, and potential entry points for cyber attacks.
+Stay vigilant with continuous monitoring and auditing to maintain a robust security posture and mitigate risks effectively.

 ## What's Next?